nep-pack/NonlinearEigenproblems.jl/docs/src/tutorial_newmethod.md

-[Halley's method for root-finding of nonlinear scalar equations](https://en.wikipedia.org/wiki/Halley%27s_method) has fast local convergence - even faster than Newton's method in terms of iterations and convergence order.
+[Halley's method for root-finding of nonlinear scalar equations](https://en.wikipedia.org/wiki/Halley%27s_method) has fast local convergence - even faster than Newton's method in terms convergence order, and often faster in terms of number of iterations.
 A NEP can be formulated as a
 root-finding problem since a solution will always satisfy